Dealing With Depression Fog

-Dealing with depression isn’t easy.
-Approximately 1 in 10 Americans reports suffering from depression which means over 32 million people in the US report having depression.
+Depression isn’t easy.
+Approximately 1 in 10 Americans report suffering depression.
+That's over 32 million people in the U.S. with depression.

 It can be one of the most crippling psychological problems to deal with.
 At its worst, depression can keep you in bed running thoughts through your mind like “What’s the point in living anymore?” or “No one will care if I’m gone, so why should I continue living with this pain?”
 At its best, it can steal joyful moments away from you leaving you with little motivation throughout the day.

 One of the most challenging parts of depression is that you can begin to turn on yourself.
 Sometimes it can feel like you are being a drag for no reason.
 Maybe you have more than most people and you still aren’t satisfied.
 Maybe you feel like you will never be enough.
 Maybe you live in fear of being exposed as a failure.
-What the heck is the matter with you?
+What is the matter with you?
 Well, you’re depressed.
-Depression is hard for any person to deal with.
+Dealing with depression is hard for any person to do.
 Some of the strongest and most confident people I know have struggled with severe depression for long periods of time.
 To feel bad about feeling bad leads to a cycle that can get worse with time.
-By allowing yourself to feel things like sadness, loneliness, and discouragement you are giving yourself permission to be human.
-Those feelings are helpful and used to signal the need for connection and support.
+But by allowing yourself to feel things like sadness, loneliness, and discouragement, you are giving yourself permission to be human.
+Those feelings are helpful and are used by your brain to signal the need for connection and support.
 The more a person denies the feelings of depression, the longer it takes to realize that they can use help and support.
-The longer it takes to realize that you can use support, the longer you are stuck in the cycle of depression.
+The longer it takes to realize that you need support, the longer you will be stuck in the cycle of depression.

-There is growing research that supports exercising at least 20 – 30 minutes a day can significantly reduce depressive symptoms.
+There is growing research that show how exercising at least 20 – 30 minutes a day can significantly reduce depressive symptoms.
 Some research suggests that exercise has comparable effects to reducing depressive symptoms as depression medications.
-Exercise is a great way to fight depression, but getting out of the house in general, whether it be hanging out with friends or taking a walk around the park, can help keep depressive symptoms at bay.
+Exercise is a great method of dealing with depression, but getting out of the house in general, whether it be hanging out with friends or taking a walk around the park, can help keep depressive symptoms at bay.
 Not only will getting exercise help with fighting depression, but so will eating right.
 Staying away from foods that are processed and high in fat can help you avoid feeling sluggish or suffering from the crash that comes from eating refined sugars.

 If you have been dealing with depression for a while now and feel like you are just spinning your wheels trying to find relief from your depression, then seek out professional help.
 Therapists are trained to help people who struggle with depression.
 They go through years of training, and some have years of experience in helping people journey through their depression to find hope and healing.
 One of the greatest gifts you can give to yourself is therapy when struggling with something as difficult as depression.

 Depression is incredibly painful, but there is hope.
 Fighting depression involves using every bit of energy that you have.
-Some ways of fighting depression are easier than others.
+Some ways of dealing with depression are easier than others.
 Picking out healthy food at a grocery store is certainly easier than running a few miles or trying to grow relationships, but eating well is a step in the right direction.
-Every step towards fighting depression matters no matter how small or large the step.
+Every step you take in a positive way matters no matter how small or large the step.
 Keep pushing forward.